jmacglashan/decisions_and_dragons/content/posts/q_learning_doesnt_need_importance_sampling.md

 [^5]: Or if there are ties for the highest Q-value, an optimal policy is any division of the probability between the actions that tie for the highest value.

 To summarize, even though Q-learning uses samples to estimate expected values, it doesn't need importance sampling because the samples inform us about the transition dynamics only.
-We use the separate averages approach to compute the expected value of the optimal policy.
+We use the separate averages approach to compute the expected value of the optimal policy which may differ from the policy being followed.

 ## Why off-policy actor critic methods use importance sampling